 We assessed historical patterns and climate change predictions of synchrony between SBW’s emergence from diapause and balsam fir’s budburst using an existing model of budworm phenology and a general budburst model fitted to observations of budburst phenology in Canada.
 Each species has its own accumulation function which we used to illustrate the general theoretical case (see section 3.1.2 and Fig. 2).

+3.2 Accumulation functions

-2.2.2 Phenological model of spruce budworm’s spring emergence
+3.2.1 Phenological model of spruce budworm’s spring emergence